-Whether it’s to the other side of the city (83.8% of Americans move within state) or across the country (13.2% moved to another state) moving can be one of the most annoying and frustrating experiences for homeowners and renters alike.
+Best Local Moving Companies. – Whether it’s to the other side of the city (83.8% of Americans move within state).
+While the remaining move across the country (13.2% moved to another state).
+Moving can be one of the most annoying and frustrating experiences for homeowners and renters alike.
 It can be hard to find a buddy with a truck willing to block off a whole weekend or so to help you make the trip, which is why many people find a local moving company — some even specialize in protecting furniture — to help them with their moving and packing services.

-If the actual moving process wasn’t bad enough there’s also the possibility of fraudulent services, fake scams, and just downright terrible local moving companies.
-That can lead to quite the hassle considering the average American moves 12 times in their life and at 18 you can still expect to move at least nine more times.
+If the actual moving process wasn’t bad enough there’s also the possibility of fraudulent services, and just terrible local moving companies.
+That can lead to quite the hassle considering the average American moves 12 times in their life.
+Also, at 18 you can still expect to move at least nine more times.
 A recent article from the business news site, TheStreet.com, offers some information and advice when researching potential local moving companies.
 Here are some of the highlights, which we believe Movin’ On Movers passes with flying colors.

 An investigation by a consumer adviser found that they subcontract the work out to incompetent workers who usually end up damaging some or all of the stuff being shipped.
 They’re impossible to keep up with as they constantly change their name and have no physical address location.
 First rule of local moving companies: Don’t trust a business you can’t find on the map.

-If you can find it on a map (or somewhere in the real world), check and see if it is licensed in the U.S. Department of Transportation database.
+If you can find it on a map (or somewhere in the real world), check and see if it has a license in the U.S. Department of Transportation database.
 Hint: We are.
 Finally, it never hurts to check with the Better Business Bureau, and we think you’ll like what they say about us.